mathemacode/PSF_ERAU/README.md

  to add on an `avg_gross_income_zip` as a feature to model.
 In the original project work, I did add in some economic information into the models.
 This IRS dataset with ZIP code granularity appeared useful for this analysis.

- ## Getting Started
+ The Random Forest model that the above notebook creates is saved to a pickle file.
+That file can then be imported and used for future predictions, which is what I am currently developing - an easy system to do this.

+ ## Raw data to model-building steps
  1. Manually check `.xlsx` files, edit yearly files of same type to have same number of columns (even if blank)
  2. Add column (manual or R) to Participants, Removals, and Placements for indexes used as Primary Key (only relevant for DB)
  3. Run `combine_export_cases.R` first, then the other three `combine_export______.R` files
- 4. Run `PSF_buildDB.sql` to build the Postgres locally hosted database
- 5. Use `PSF_testQueries.sql` to verify imports worked and as a base for beginning querying
+ 4. Run `all_numbers_merge_data.R`, which outputs the file `ML_frame.csv` into ./data/ml (hidden on this repo)
+ 5. Open `./Python/ml_modeling.ipynb` for some pre-built models (currently Random Forest & XGBoost)

- If desired, use `df_PK_test.R` to verify that the PK column of a dataframe in R is, in fact, unique, and suitable to be used as a PK.
-If not, a `duplicates` table is available for debugging.
+ If desired, use `df_PK_test.R` to verify that the PK column of a dataframe in R is, in fact, unique, and suitable to be used as a PK for unique identification of a case and/pr it's details.
+If it's not unique, a `duplicates` table is available for debugging.

- ### To get df ready for ML models after the above steps:
- 1. Run `all_numbers_merge_data.R`, which outputs the file `ML_frame.csv` into ./data/ml (hidden on this repo)
- 2. Open `./Python/ml_modeling.ipynb` for some pre-built models (currently Random Forest & XGBoost)

  ## Model Accuracy
  So far I have achieved accuracies above 80% (overall) to classify a child as 0 (no risk of multiple removals), or